tronikos/esphome-magnetometer-water-gas-meter/README.md

 - ESP8266 or ESP32 with power adapter
   - I placed mine inside the garage
-  - For high flow meters ESP32 is preferred because it's faster
+  - For high flow meters a dual core ESP32 is strongly preferred
 - QMC5883L or HMC5883L magnetometer
   - I placed mine in the water meter box 20ft away from the garage
 - Ethernet cable